How to Find the Right Infertility Support Group

 The available support options aren’t right for me.

-Cove Collective is an always-on, text-based infertility support group designed as a peer-led community — not a program, not a meeting, and not a place that asks you to be emotionally intelligible.
+Cove Collective is an online infertility support group: private, app-based, and available 24/7.
+It’s not a program, not a meeting, and not a place that asks you to be emotionally intelligible or publicly exposed.

 At Cove:

-• you don’t have to explain why this broke you
+• you don’t have to explain why this is so painful

 • you don’t have to make sense of what comes next